eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 ## Stability in One Dimension

-Fixed-points are market equilibria just when they are stable.
-Every stable fixed point in a one-dimensional flow is locally stable.
+Fixed-points are market equilibria just when they are stable.[^stability] Local stability is easy to asses for one dimensional maps.
 In general a fixed point is locally stable when small changes (*perturbations*) shrink over time.
-For a continuous map like ours, this concerns the derivative of the RHS at the fixed point: if it is negative, then small perturbations shrink and the fixed point is a stable *sink*.
+For a continuous map $$\dot{x}(x)$$ like ours, this concerns the derivative of the RHS at the fixed point.
+If it is negative, then small perturbations shrink and the fixed point is a stable *sink*, and $x$ "flows"[^flowflux] toward it.
 If the derivative is zero, the fixed point is a degenerate *center*, unrealistic outside of physics.
-If positive, the fixed point is an unstable *source*.
+If positive, the fixed point is an unstable *source* and repels $x$.

 ![1D Stability Conditions](
    ../assetsPosts/2025-01-15-issuance-dynamics/1d-stab.png)

-Specifically, we want the sign of
+Specifically for staking fraction, we want the sign of
 $$\left.\frac{\partial\dot{s}}{\partial s}\right|^\star$$ to determine
 wether $$s^\star$$ is (un)stable.
-We will be ignoring the partial derivatives ("sensitivities") by assuming they are small in comparison with their corresponding intensives.[^small-part]

-The full no-churn stability condition, including variations in
-$\alpha$ is (with subscripts denoting partials)
+We will be ignoring the partial derivatives ("sensitivities") by assuming they are small in comparison with their corresponding intensives.[^small-part] The full no-churn stability condition, including variations in $\alpha$ is (with subscripts denoting partials)

 $$\displaystyle
 (\alpha^\star/f^\star)\ +\ r\ +\ (\jmath^\star/f^\star)\ \ >\ \